tarunsachdeva/blog/_posts/2018-09-12-leadership-practice-individual-domain.markdown

 	* Placement within the organization: promotions and demotions
 	* Managing their exit, if necessary (firing, quitting, etc)

 * There are hundreds, if not thousands of frameworks to help with the above practices.
 These come from books, blog posts, and other places.
 These are the tangibles that help make the practices of leadership easier.
-An incomplete list is below:
+Remember these are tools in your toolbelt.
+There are multiple ways of managing each one of the above areas of responsibility.

 	* Growth and Development: Training plans, Skills matrix
 	* Understanding Them: User Manuals
 	* Goals and Output: OKR's
 	* Guidance and Feedback: 1:1s, Direct Feedback methods

-* Other Resources:
-	* Daniel Pink: Autonomy Mastery Growth
-	* Andy Grove: High Output Management